 The final exam schedule will be published by the Registrar’s Office prior to each semester and the designated period will be used either for administration of a final exam or for other appropriate course terminating activities.
 All face-to-face courses will have final exams in their regular classrooms during final exam week according to the published schedule.
 Blended classes, which have weekly meeting times, will hold final exams in their regular classrooms according to the published schedule.
 Blended classes (online 70%-99%) and 100% online classes will hold final exams online during the final exam week according to the course syllabus.
 It is the responsibility of both students and faculty to comply with the final exam policy.

 A positive learning environment depends upon mature behavior.
 Among other things, this means arriving for class on time, listening quietly and respectfully when someone else is speaking, and using socially acceptable business language at all times.
-Appropriate steps will be taken to ensure this positive learning environment.
+Appropriate steps will be taken to ensure a positive learning environment.
+Classrooms are considered public spaces that are shared with others.
+Please take the necessary measures to ensure appropriate attire and hygiene.

 (From the MWSU Policy Guide, Page 44, Section II.
 A.)